alongchamps/Rack-Root/README.md

-# Rack-Root - the home lab inventory project
+# Rack-Root - The Home Lab Inventory Project
-This is my first modern web app (ever) and its purpose is to help me learn to write a web app from scratch!
-This will be for tracking the inventory of a home lab.
+This is my first modern web app (ever) and I'm using it to help me learn how to put this kind of project together.
+This will be for tracking the inventory in my home lab with a persistent back end database.
+I'm writing this primarily for my own usage and portfolio.

-This web app is a chance for me to write some modern web app code and also demonstrate how I pick up new technologies.
-I'm writing this mostly for myself and my own portfolio.

 I'm keeping the scope small for now, at least to make this manageable.
+We'll see where this ends up going.

 # Front end
 Web - nginx